 - Boil liquid stock in a pot over medium heat.

-- Add the couscous and turn off the heat.
+- Stir in the couscous with a spatula and turn off the heat.

-- Sautee the chopped onion, garlic, and scotch bonnet in coconut oil in a wok over medium fire.
+- Sautee the chopped onion, garlic, and scotch bonnet over medium fire.

-- Gradually add the mixed herbs, curry powder, paprika, turmeric, sea salt, and ground chicken stock cube.
+- Then, season it mixed herbs, curry powder, paprika, turmeric, sea salt, and ground chicken stock cube.

-- Add the kale to the pan and let it cook for a minute.
+- Toss in the kale and let it cook for a minute.

-- Add in the chopped spinach and let it simmer for 2 minutes.
+- Add the spinach and let it simmer for two minutes.

 - Give the couscous a final stir and put the contents on a plate to serve!